GeekoIsaGeek/Libra-API/README.md

 git clone git@github.com:Son0fCain/Libra-back.git
 ```

 2\.
-Then you need to create .env file using this command:
+Then you need to add .env file using this command:

 ```sh
 cp .env.example .env
 ```

-After this, the file will be populated with variables.
+After this, the file will be populated with needed variables.
 You just need to set values

 3\.
 It's important to set up a virtual environment: